Academics

 Social Studies

 Elementary school students also set their own social studies goals for each semester (like science, this is optional for kindergarteners).
 Last year’s elementary school social studies class focused on economics and government concepts, and included study of the constitution and bill of rights, examination of the California voter guide, discussion of money and taxes, and a series of lessons discussing differences in the requirements and pay for different professions.
-Our current primary social studies class is our history of science and technology course, which runs four days a week.

 Guest Lessons